neu-rah/VirtualPins/README.md

 # Arduino-VirtualPins proposal

+**All changes to Arduino core files are done to:**
+  - *cores/arduino/wiring_digital.c* : check for virtual pin call alternative function if so.
+This preserves compatibility.
+  - *cores/arduino/main.cpp* : startup initialization of pin tables.
+This preserves compatibility.
+  - *variants/standard/pins_arduino.h* : extending pin tables.
+This preserves compatibility

+All other implementations explained bellow are done by libraries.
+Also on this document are discussed non-compatible possibilities, but they are not implemented.

 ## Resume

 This is my proposal for slight change on arduino digital pins handling in order to provider user with virtual-pins.